saitamasahil/skyscraper/docs/CLIHELP.md

 You can purge _all_ resources from the cache for the chosen platform using the keyword `all`.

+If no platform is specified, the `purge:all` operation will apply to all existing platforms stored in the cache.
+In this scenario, any platform-specific configurations defined in the config.ini file will be disregarded.

 You can purge specific resources from a certain module with `m=<MODULE>` or of a certain type with `t=<TYPE>` or a combination of the two separated by a `,`.

 Supported modules can be seen under `-s` when using the `--help` option.
 Supported types are: `title`, `platform`, `description`, `publisher`, `developer`, `ages`, `tags`, `rating`, `releasedate`, `cover`, `screenshot`, `wheel`, `marquee`, `video`.